Ehtisham789/kivrosolutions_tasks/README.md

 ## Introduction

-This repository, **kivrosolutions\_tasks**,submitted for the front-end development assignments given by Kivro Solutions.
+This repository, **kivrosolutions\_tasks**,submitted for the front end development assignments given by Kivro Solutions.
 The projects demonstrate proficiency in core web technologies, including **HTML5**, **CSS3**, **Bootstrap 5.3**, and **Vanilla JavaScript (ES6)**, focusing on creating responsive, dynamic, and intuitive user interfaces.

-The tasks are designed to showcase skills in responsive web design, component-based development, and practical application logic.
+The tasks are designed to showcase skills in responsive web design, component based development, and practical application logic.

 -----

 ## Task Descriptions

 ### 1\.
-Task 1 & 2: Professional Front-End Portfolio
+Task 1 & 2: Professional Front End Portfolio

-This project is a clean, modern, and fully responsive **Front-End Developer Portfolio** designed to showcase foundational skills and project examples.
+This project is a clean, modern, and fully responsive **Front End Developer Portfolio** designed to showcase foundational skills and project examples.
 It was deployed as a comprehensive single application, combining two related objectives (likely structure/design and feature implementation) into one cohesive experience.

 | Detail | Value |
 | :--- | :--- |